 - Contested accounting – if the heirs decide to take the process further and contest the formal accounting filed with the court, the accounting contest can take more than a year.

-Depending on which NYC estate attorney you ask, the answer to “how long is probate in NY” may be different.
+Depending on which New York, NY estate attorney you ask, the answer to “how long is probate in NY” may be different.
 Like calling a car service, everyone will try to give you the shortest time they can think of, to get you to retain you.
 The truth is, it takes about a year to probate an estate in New York City, and even longer if your attorney is not organized and not experienced.
 I have been an estate attorney in New York for over a decade, I have the experience and the organization to finish up your probate in the shortest time possible.
-You can give me a call at (212) 233-1233.
+You can give me a call at 718-509-9774 and I can take care of your probate case.

 Submit your review